Saskatraz Bees Review: An In-depth Look at Their Traits, Pros, & Cons

 What resulted was the Saskatraz bees that we have come to know today.

-Saskatraz Bees Traits and Characteristics
+Saskatraz Bees Pros and Cons

-1. Honey Production
+1. Prolific Honey Producers

 Naturally, money would be the first motivator for the project.
 In the U.S., the Italian bees are known for being prolific and ideal for honey production.